Why Take The PSAT?

 Taking the PSAT

-Let’s consider how PSAT scores can help students by considering the cases of two students: Casey and Marissa, two hypothetical juniors from Bethesda-Chevy Chase High School.
+Let’s consider how PSAT scores can help students by considering the cases of two hypothetical juniors from Bethesda-Chevy Chase High School: Casey and Marissa.

-On her 11th grade PSAT, Casey scored Reading 60, Math 60, Writing 60 for a composite of 180.
-If Casey is just like the typical student, many of whom receive some test preparation for the SAT, then her SAT scores on a test taken the following spring would be an 1830.
+On her 11th grade PSAT, Casey scored 60 in Reading, 60 in Math, and 60 in Writing for a composite of 180.
+If Casey is just like the typical student, many of whom receive some test preparation for the SAT, then her SAT scores on a test taken the following spring would be 1830.

 Did you Know?